 Amsterdam isn’t the only country in Europe to claim the green.
 Barcelona has the largest cannabis museum in the world.
-As an added bonus the museum is in a converted 16th-century palace.
+As a bonus, the museum is in a converted 16th-century palace.
 There are over 8,000 weed related objects covering the entire history of weed across the world.
-If you love the green then this is your mecca.
+If you love the green, then this is your mecca.

 30 – Montserrat

 Just over 40km outside the city lies the rugged jutting peaks of Montserrat.
-These mountains are drenched in local Catalan legend and mystery.
+They drenched these mountains in local Catalan legend and mystery.

 31 – Girona

 Girona offers a welcome escape from the tourist hordes that plague tourist hotspots around Barcelona.
-The stony streets of this old city are lined with quaint shops and small lanes.
+They line the stony streets of this old city with quaint shops and small lanes.